Powerful earthquakes that have hit Morocco

 The earthquake’s epicentre was located in Al-Haouz province in the High Atlas of the mountains – an area usually not associated with earthquakes – about 75km (44 miles) from Marrakesh, Morocco’s fourth largest city.

-The earthquake is the country’s deadliest in more than 60 years, killing at least 2,122 people and leaving more than 2,400 injured.
+The earthquake is the country’s deadliest in more than 60 years, killing at least 2,497 people and leaving at least 2,476 injured.

 Powerful earthquakes rare